ABOUT ME

-I believe that words and stories carry power, and that they have the capacity to catalyze change.
-From where I stand, I think the world could use a bit of changing.
+I believe words and stories carry power, and they have the capacity to catalyze change.

 I’m also the Managing Editor of